 Belonging by Nora Krug – A German Reckons with History and Home

 Every now and then a book comes along, and my first reaction is… “I wish I had written this”.
 Belonging by Norah Krug is one of those books.
 From the first section, the book pulled me in because it was so relatable.
 (I tore through the book in 2 afternoons.)
 “Belonging, A German Reckons with History and Home” is not your standard Autobiography.
 The book is put together as a sort of scrap book.
 It’s loaded with photos and drawings, there are cartoons, and all the text is “handwritten”.
 Reading Belonging is like flipping though a family album with a friend.
 You get so easily pulled in, because it’s the story of a FAMILY.
 A family she really cares about.
+Her own.

 Order Belonging in English or German HERE

 Norah Krug was born and raised in Germany, and then moved to the United States.
 Like many, she’s faced with the guilt that comes from the “sins of the fathers”.
 Germans, even a few generations after the horrible atrocities of World War II, find themselves somehow painted with history’s brush.
 And it leaves her wondering just how much of the guilt is valid… and how deeply was her family involved.
 (Don’t worry, it’s not a dry narrative or a book of accusations.)

 In Belonging, Nora Krug does a deep dive into her family history.

 She begins with questions about her family history and gets the same answers that so many of us got… “It was a long time ago, we didn’t really know what was going on, why are you asking about this?”
 Then she takes it deeper and digs into archives and documents to see just what sort of involvement her family may have had in the war.